-In recent years the Competition and Consumer Protection Commission (CCPC) issued levy notices in quarter four each year.
-Having reviewed the CCPC levy collection timelines the CCPC is in the process of moving to a model where levies are collected from firms in advance rather than in arrears.
-This will bring us in line with other regulators who collect their levy in advance of each financial year.
+Previously, the Competition and Consumer Protection Commission (CCPC) issued levy notices in quarter four each year.
+Having reviewed the CCPC levy collection timelines in 2020, the CCPC began a process of moving forward the collection of the levy incrementally, with a view to moving to a model where levies are collected from firms in advance rather than in arrears.
+This was to bring us in line with other regulators who collect their levy in advance of each financial year.
+The CCPC plans to issue levy notices for 2024 during December 2023.